 Jimmy Choo, the shoe designer, was asked to make sixty-three different pairs of shoes for the film, all out of man-made materials (to be animal-friendly along the line of the line of non-animal cruelty, the line of the film).
 Reese Witherspoon asked to keep them all, along with all of the designer clothing she wore in the film.

-During the opening scene, while looking at the scrapbook, one of the girls points to a photo of Elle with Congresswoman Rudd (Sally Field).
+During the opening scene, while looking at the scrapbook, one of the girls points to a photo of Elle (Reese Witherspoon) with Representative Victoria Rudd (Sally Field).
 She says, "Those are two kick-ass women.
 I like them, I really like them", a reference to Sally Field's acceptance speech at the 1985 Oscars.

 The press junket for the film was held in London instead of Los Angeles because Reese Witherspoon, who was five months pregnant at the time, was shooting Vanity Fair (2004) there.
 MGM flew two-thirds of the junketeers to the city where they stayed at the Grosvenor House, a luxurious prewar hotel.